2025–26 UEFA Conference League league phase: Matches

 The fixture list was announced on 30 August 2025, the day after the draw.
 This was to ensure no calendar clashes with teams in the Champions League and Europa League playing in the same cities.

-In principle, each team will not play more than two home matches or two away matches in a row, and will play one home match and one away match across both the first and last two matchdays.
-The matches will be played on 2 October, 23 October, 6 November, 27 November, 11 December and 18 December 2025 (exclusive week).
-(Note: As part of the scheduling for the 2025–26 UEFA men's club season, each competition has an "exclusive week" in the calendar, with no other competitions scheduled during this week.
-For the Conference League, this will take place on matchday 6 (18 December 2025).)
-All matches will generally be played on Thursdays.
-In principle, the scheduled kick-off times are 16:30, 18:45 and 21:00 CET/CEST.
-All fixtures on the final matchday will be played simultaneously at 21:00.
+In principle, each team did not play more than two home matches or two away matches in a row, and played one home match and one away match across both the first and last two matchdays.
+The matches were played on 2 October, 23 October, 6 November, 27 November, 11 December and 18 December 2025 (exclusive week).
+(Note: As part of the scheduling for the 2025–26 UEFA men's club season, each competition had an "exclusive week" in the calendar, with no other competitions scheduled during this week.
+For the Conference League, this took place on matchday 6 (18 December 2025).)
+All matches were generally played on Thursdays.
+In principle, the scheduled kick-off times were 16:30, 18:45 and 21:00 CET/CEST.
+All fixtures on the final matchday were played simultaneously at 21:00.

 Times are CET or CEST, (Note: CEST (UTC+2) for dates up to 25 October 2025 (matchdays 1–2), and CET (UTC+1) for dates thereafter (matchdays 3–6).) as listed by UEFA (local times, if different, are in parentheses).